Last Updated on January 30, 2024 by Louise Carter

 To keep sebum production under control overnight, thoroughly wash, cleanse, and dry your face before getting into bed.
 You may also wish to consider applying beauty products.

-Every pharmacy has shelves packed with beauty products that promise to slow or reverse aging, many designed to be applied at night.
-It’s important to note that many can and will rub on your pillow.
+Every pharmacy has shelves packed with beauty products that promise to slow or reverse aging.
+Many are intended to be applied at night and can rub on your pillow.

 Will you cause more damage to your pillows than you are helping your skin?
 You may be better off applying a simple aloe vera facemask overnight.

 Statistically, men are likelier to have yellow pillows than women.
 This is sometimes referred to as a “man’s sad pillow.”
 This isn’t because men are naturally unsanitary – it’s a matter of biology.